 •Handle scuba tanks with care.
 They are heavy and you shouldn’t leave them standing up unattended – they can fall over and damage the valve or nearby toes.
 Remember when you have used a tank, to keep the cap off, that lets the dive shop know that tank has to be attended too.
 Always make sure your tank is strapped in securely on the boat you are diving when your gear is hooked up.
 A fall can break or crack a valve and permanently damage gear.
 Change your own tank over between dives, and make sure to check your pressure gauge to assure you have a full tank when beginning a dive.
 Make sure to read the numbers on your tank, if your diving Nitrox, you should have a Nitrox label on the tank with the information on the label. analyze your own mix and make sure to record the information.
 If your diving air, make sure your dive computers are set properly pounds, or bar, Nitrox or air.
 Never dive air with your computer set for Nitrox.
 Make sure to always examine your tank before a dive.

-•After rinsing your wetsuit, wash it with a wetsuit soap or scrub, hang it up to dry inside out on a wide hanger.
+•After rinsing your wetsuit, wash it with a wetsuit soap or scrub, hang it up to dry inside out on a wire hanger.
 Handle your scuba gear with care

 Regulators and computers: Treat these as well as you do your laptop!
 I do not check these in when traveling but carry them with me.
 Always rinse properly and put in their own separate case or bag to prevent damage.
 Make sure your battery in your computer is full and working and make sure your reg-system has been serviced and is working properly.
 For those looking for something new this year, I highly recommend the MK25 with the A700 ScubaPro regulator system and the Galileo Luna wrist computer, this is a hoseless air integrated computer, for avid divers.
-I outfit my kids in the Luna’s, because I like the programed safety stop information, the dive log ability and the larger screens.
-The all new Chromis wrist sport watch computer for kids or the Maridian dive computer/watch for adults that do not want air integration.
+I outfit my kids in the Luna’s because I like the programmed safety stop information, the dive log ability, and the larger screens.
+The all-new Chromis wrist sport watch computer for kids or the Meridian dive computer/watch for adults that do not want air integration.